“Now there was a drummer, one of the finest who ever lived.” – Jimmy McPartland

 “I thought up some stunts […] I palmed an iron drum key under the cymbal and got a ‘ciss’.
 All the drummers thought I had split my cymbal to get the effect, so all the drummers split their cymbals.
 Then I tried a fly-swatter on a bass drum to get a bass-fiddle buzz.
 So all the guys bought fly-swatters.”

 Pollack’s use of metal fly swatters (which were just beginning to be marketed to drummers as ‘rhythm brushes’ around this time) to create interesting effects on his bass drum will crop up again (though to the best of my knowledge, this unique sound was never laid down on record).

-When, in 1923, the NORK’s drummer Frank Snyder was unable to make a gig, twenty-year-old Ben Pollack happened to be on hand and heard the loud knock of opportunity:
+When, in early 1923, the NORK’s drummer Frank Snyder was unable to make a gig, twenty-year-old Ben Pollack happened to be on hand and heard the loud knock of opportunity:

 “Pollack used to hang around the Friars’ Inn a lot.
 One night he heard us talking about how Frank Snyder couldn’t make it, and walks up to me and he says, ‘Do you mind, Mister Brunies,’ he says, ‘if I sit in?’
 I says, ‘How you play?’
 ‘Oh,’ he says, ‘I play pretty good.’
 ‘Well, all right, sit in,’ I says, ‘but don’t give me no fancy damn beats […] So he sat in, and then made good from then on.” – George Brunies.